savannahjay/IHMECodeExercise/README.md

 # IMHECodeExercise

 ## Intro
 I created a choropleth visualization of the data, in order to highlight the geographic variability and make it easy to interpret at a glance.
-There are two dimensions to explore and compare --- sex and year --- which help the user build understanding of the populations most affected by opioid use disorders.
+There are two dimensions to explore and compare &mdash; sex and year &mdash; which help the user build understanding of the populations most affected by opioid use disorders.

 ## Process and Tools
 The visualization uses Leaflet.js with Mapbox tiles.
 I referred to the Leaflet documentation and tutorials (particularly GeoJSON, Layers, and Choropleth) to build the map.
 I used an open source geoJSON object collection to create the country shapes.
 I also converted the CSV data to JSON.